xaviermilgo/web-dev-test/readme.md

 Create an api that serves the data above.
 Feel free to design the API in any way that may help you archive the requirements of the frontend.

+### Frontend

+Using a framework of your choice, consume the api you created above and render a graph showing the number of trips taken by all drivers over a period of time.
+The user should be able to filter by:
+ - Time range  (from and to)
+ - Driver
+ - Hotel
+ - Rating (range)

+ By default, the time range is set to the last thirty days and no hotel, rating or driver is selected.

+ Below the graph, show a paginated table of all the trips that match the filter.
+ The columns of the table should contain the driver name, hotel name, duration and rating.